Qrodex/QroChess/README.md

-# QroChess-Classic
+# QroChess
-The original way of playing QroChess™
+Unleash your chess skills with our advanced chess playing and learning website.